Bird badly injured after being shot by blow dart in Whanganui

 A local bird rescue is disgusted after finding a red-billed gull badly damaged from a blow dart.

-Bird Rescue Whanganui Manawatu's Dawne Morton said she was contacted last evening from a member of the publicwho was walking along the Whanganui River when they saw something protruding from the gull's eye.
+Bird Rescue Whanganui Manawatū's Dawne Morton said she was contacted on Sunday evening by a member of thepublic who was walking beside the Whanganui River when they saw something protruding from the gull's eye.

-The following morning, volunteer Tamsyn lead a rescue mission to find the bird and get the help it needed.
+On Monday morning, volunteer Tamsyn led a rescue mission to find the bird and get the help it needed.

-There was no sign of the bird for a few hours when they spotted a bird with a gooey eye on one of the pylons near the river.
+There was no sign of it for a few hours until they spotted a bird with a gooey eye on one of the pylons near the river.

 She said it was a bit of an ordeal capturing the bird and calming it down, but they eventually got there.